 Review of the Australian Government Rebate on Private Health Insurance

-As announced in the 2012-13 Budget, the Department of Health and Ageing will undertake a review of the Australian Government Rebate on Private Health Insurance for natural therapies (the Review).
+As announced in the 2012-13 Budget, the Department of Health and Ageing (now Department of Health) will undertake a review of the Australian Government Rebate on Private Health Insurance for natural therapies (the Review).
 The Review will examine the evidence of clinical efficacy, cost effectiveness and safety and quality of natural therapies.

-NHMRC has been commissioned by the Department of Health and Ageing to perform a series of systematic reviews of systematic reviews (Overviews) of the scientific literature examining the effectiveness and where available, the safety and cost effectiveness of a number of natural therapies.
+NHMRC has been commissioned by the Department of Health and Ageing (now Department of Health) to perform a series of systematic reviews of systematic reviews (Overviews) of the scientific literature examining the effectiveness and where available, the safety and cost effectiveness of a number of natural therapies.

-The outcomes of these reviews will be provided to the Department of Health and Ageing to assist them in formulating the Review findings.
+The outcomes of these reviews will be provided to the Department of Health to assist them in formulating the Review findings.